aleen42/css/codrops/pseudoClass/indeterminate/indeterminate.md

 - A checkbox can be either checked or unchecked.
 That's actually **literally(字面上)** true.
 Even if the checkbox's state is set to indeterminate, the checkbox's **visual style** will change, but the underlying state will still be either checked or unchecked.
 - So, visually speaking, a checkbox can have three states: checked, unchecked, or indeterminate.
 (Again, the indeterminate state is visual only.)
+- Using this concept, a checkbox can be checked if all its descendant checkboxes are checked, unchecked if all of its descendant checkboxes are unchecked, and indeterminate when only a subset of its descendant checkboxes are checked.

 #### Note